-The annals of America's antique and nearly forgotten desserts runs deep.
+The annals of America’s antique and nearly forgotten desserts runs deep.
 Sugar cream pie in Indiana.
 French cream pie in California.
-And Nesselrode pie in New York.
-But now, Edible Manhattan reports, the Nesselrode—a pie made with chestnuts, booze, and fruit—is coming back.
+And in New York, Nesselrode pie—made with chestnuts, booze, and fruit.

 Robert and Petra Paredez, the husband-wife duo behind Petee’s Pie Company on the Lower East Side, are as much into history as they are dessert, and the couple’s long hours of research through New York Times and New York Public Library archives sometimes leads to the uncovering of historical New York pies, for which the recipes have been long left underground.
 “The Nesselrode is (or was) a New York signature.
 It was a pie that you basically only found here in the 40′s through the 60′s,” Petra Paredez tells SAVEUR.
 “It represents an old fashioned way of dessert-making that you don’t see very much these days—decadent and labor-intensive.”